The Finnish Dental Society Apollonia, the Finnish Dental Foundation, and the Joint Fund of Dental Organizations annually award research grants.

 Grants received from elsewhere during the last three years and pending grant applications will be indicated in the grant application.
 Other grants awarded during the grant application period do not need to be reported.

-For more information on grant taxation:
+For more information about grant taxation, visit www.vero.fi

-The recipient must make a report on the use of his/her research grant in the grant system by the end of the calendar year following the year of award.
-When applying for a new grant, a statement of a research grant previously awarded by The Finnish Dental Society Apollonia, the Finnish Dental Foundation and the Joint Fund of Dental Organisations must have been made.
+Grant recipients must submit a report using their research grant through the grant system by the end of the calendar year following the grant year.
+When applying for a new grant, the applicant must have reported using a grant previously awarded by Apollonia, the Finnish Foundation for Dental Medicine, or the Joint Fund.

-Annamari Nihtilä, firstname.lastname@example.org, tel. + 358 50 569 7800
+Annamari Nihtilä, firstname.lastname@example.org, p. + 358 50 569 7800

-Vesa Pohjola, email@example.com, tel. + 358 40 146 3696
+Vesa Pohjola, email@example.com tai p. + 358 40 146 3696